subhojit777/imag/doc/src/04000-lib-store.md

 - The header object
 - The path of the actual file

+The entry type MUST export functions to set

+- The header object
+- The content object

 ### EntryContent {#sec:libstore:types:entrycontent}

 The `EntryContent` type is an type-alias for `String`.